avocadoaperture/gatsby-starter-delog/_data/blog/2020-07-10-pop-up-art-sale-in-university-of-calgary.md

 title: Pop Up Art Sale in University of Calgary
 thumbnail: /assets/IMG_5864.JPG
 ---
-Pop Up Art Sale I organized for Art Student at University of Calgary
+Pop Up Art Sale I organized for Art Students at University of Calgary

 Promotional Poster Used on Campus and Facebook Ads

 ![](/assets/POP UP SALE POSTER.jpg "Promotional Poster Used on Campus and Facebook Ads")

-Art Sale Location
+Art Sale Location That Displays All The Submissions

 ![](/assets/IMG_5864.JPG "Art Sale Location")